 ~ 11 nights in South Africa

-~ 4 nights at the exclusive, private wildlife preserve Thula Thula, ~ 3 nights in Cape Town at the Cape Town Hollow with beautiful views of Table Mountain and a variety of interesting and educational sites, ~ 3 days travel up the Gold Coast of South Africa, stopping at a variety of spectacular locations including a private reserve to see lions.
+~ 3 nights at the exclusive, private wildlife preserve Thula Thula, ~ 3 nights in Cape Town at the Cape Town Hollow with beautiful views of Table Mountain and a variety of interesting and educational sites, ~ 3 days travel up the Garden Route of South Africa, stopping at a variety of spectacular locations and private reserves.

 ~ 3 meals per day at the reserves